adomokos/haskell-katas/README.md

 [![Build Status](https://travis-ci.org/adomokos/haskell-katas.svg)](http://travis-ci.org/adomokos/haskell-katas)

-As I try to learn Haskell, I realized reading and following examples is not enough, I needed short examples I could practice daily.
+As I tried to learn Haskell, I realized reading and following examples in ghci is not enough, I needed short examples I could practice daily.

 The examples in this repo are mostly from the book [Learn You a Haskell for Great Good!](http://learnyouahaskell.com/), although I started incorporating other examples as well.